softwarekashyap/ProductNextPrev/README.md

-# Magento 2 Next Prev button on the product detail page
+# Magento 2 Next Prev Button on the product detail page

 ## Installation without composer
 * Download zip file of this extension